Facts About Republic of the Congo's Culture, Geography, and History

 Kongo kingdom is the most famous and probably the oldest of the kingdoms in the central African region.
 This Kingdom occupied the area spreading from the Cabinda region (Angola), southern Congo, and northern DRC.
-It is estimated to have existed between 13th century and 17th century AD.
+It is estimated to have existed between the 13th century and 17th century AD.

 The Loango kingdom most likely superseded the Kongo kingdom as it was established by the Kongo-speaking people between the 17th century and 18th century AD.
 The Tio kingdom, also known as Teke or Anziku kingdom reigned over the lower Congo River in the areas around Pool Malebo.

-There is a rich fascinating history pertaining to these kingdoms that can be best narrated by elders of this region when seated with them while enjoying game meat barbeque.
+There is a rich and fascinating history pertaining to these kingdoms that can be best narrated by elders of this region when seated with them while enjoying game meat barbeque.
 Make sure your ears do not miss these epic narrations.

 5. The region was dominated by Bantu-speaking tribes, who built trade links leading into the Congo River Almost all Congolese are Bantu, a name that refers to the people living in Central, Eastern and Southern Africa.
 The Bantu originated from Nigeria and Cameroon and migrated to Southern Africa 2,000 years ago.

 Most historical texts points to the Congo basin as the origin of the Bantu people.
-This is the most populous group of the aboriginal Africans.
+This is the most populous group of aboriginal Africans.
 It is from the Congo basin that the Bantus spread outwards to the western, eastern and southern parts of Africa.

 If you are an anthropologist or culture lover, you can easily visit and trace the ancient migratory routes of the Bantu people as you explore more of Congo and its surrounding regions.